300ECLIPS-Colour-6

 What is Lead (Pb)?

 Lead is a type of metal that occurs naturally in the earth.
 It can be dangerous to our health, especially if it builds up in our bodies over time.
-In the past, lead was used in many things like paint, pipes, and even petrol.
+The official use of lead in paint, pipes and petrol stopped, but we can still be exposed through old paint, lead window decorations, crystall glass, solder on hot water systems and some imported foods .
 Because it can harm people, many countries have stopped using it or have limited its use.

 Children are particularly vulnerable to lead’s effects because of their developing brains.
 Even low levels of lead exposure can reduce intelligence, attention span, educational achievement, and increase antisocial behaviour.